GoogleCloudPlatform/professional-services/examples/dlp/cloud_function_example/README.md

 The output will show the same log message with the email address, visa card number, and date of birth removed.

 ``"jsonPayload": {"message": "user: [EMAIL_ADDRESS], visa: [CREDIT_CARD_NUMBER], DOB: [DATE_OF_BIRTH]"}``

+This example demonstrates the identification and replacement of a small number of data types (EMAIL_ADDRESS, CREDIT_CARD_NUMBER, and DATE_OF_BIRTH), however, the DLP API supports many more which can be found [here](https://cloud.google.com/dlp/docs/infotypes-reference)